-Scientist at centre of Facebook data scandal faces British MPs
+My work was no good for targeted advertising, says researcher in Facebook scandal

-LONDON (AFP) - The Russian-American academic who developed an app that allowed political consulting firm Cambridge Analytica (CA) to farm the data of 87 million Facebook users faces questions on Tuesday (April 24) by British lawmakers.
+LONDON (REUTERS, AFP) - The Russian-American academic who developed an app that allowed political consulting firm Cambridge Analytica (CA) to farm the data of 87 million Facebook users said on Tuesday (April 24) that the work he did was not useful for micro-targeted adverts.

-Aleksandr Kogan, who teaches at Cambridge University, will appear before the Digital, Culture, Media and Sport select committee to explain his relationship with CA, the British-based firm accused of improperly accessing data.
+Aleksandr Kogan, who teaches at Cambridge University, is at the centre of a controversy over Cambridge Analytica’s (CA) use of millions of users’ data without their permission after it was hired by Donald Trump for his 2016 election campaign.

+Kogan said that the dataset he compiled would be of little help for targeted advertising, and that the data he obtained would not be useful for identifying individuals.

+Facebook and Cambridge Analytica have blamed Kogan for alleged data misuse, but he has said that he was being made a scapegoat by the companies for the scandal.
+Cambridge Analytica will later address Kogan’s remarks at a briefing.

+Cambridge Analytica is also under scrutiny over campaigning for the 2016 referendum when Britons voted to leave the European Union.

-Kogan, a senior researcher in the university's department of psychology, claims he is being targeted by Facebook and CA, saying he did not know his app would be used in political campaigns.
+Kogan, a senior researcher in Cambridge University's department of psychology, claims he is being targeted by Facebook and CA, saying he did not know his app would be used in political campaigns.

 Cambridge Analytica has maintained it did not use Facebook data in the Donald Trump campaign, but its now-suspended CEO boasted in secret recordings that his company was deeply involved in the race.